 The interval with the most stability with a ratio of 3:2.
 The fifth is in the major and minor triads.
 I like using the fifth and root in the lower register of the piano and proceeding to play modal notes in the upper register (given that the mode in question has a perfect fifth).
 The perfect fifth is the inversion of the perfect fourth.

 I usually think of a minor sixth as a major third inverted.
 It does sound different though.
 It's unstable and sounds to me like it wants to resolve back to the fifth.
 The minor sixth is the inversion of the major third.

 I usually think of the major sixth as a minor third inverted, except that it's kind of unstable in that voicing.
 The major sixth is the inversion of the minor third.

 The minor seventh interval sounds to me like a dominant chord without the third and the fifth.
-It sounds tense and that it wants to resolve to its tonic chord.
-Of course, there are many chords that feature a minor seventh, but the interval always seems to be outlining a dominant chord to my ears.
+It sounds tense and it wants to resolve to its tonic chord.
+Of course, many chords feature a minor seventh, but the interval always seems to outline a dominant chord to my ears.
 The minor seventh is the inversion of the major second.